awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-getting-started.md

 ### Task 3: Update the AWS KMS access policy \(optional\)<a name="OpsCenter-getting-started-sns-KMS-policy"></a>

-If you enabled AWS KMS server\-side encryption for your Amazon SNS topic, then you must also update the access policy of the AWS KMS key you chose when you configured the topic\.
+If you turned on AWS KMS server\-side encryption for your Amazon SNS topic, then you must also update the access policy of the AWS KMS key you chose when you configured the topic\.
 Use the following procedure to update the access policy so that Systems Manager can publish OpsItem notifications to the Amazon SNS topic you created in task 1\.

 **Note**
 OpsCenter doesn't support publishing OpsItems to an Amazon SNS topic configured with an AWS managed key\.